Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • Preparations for strengthening blood vessels and eliminating the symptoms of varicose veins - Kapilar, Lyoton.

-If necessary, medications are prescribed to reduce excess blood acidity, drugs to normalize cholesterol levels, as well as vitamin complexes containing vitamins of groups B and C and other symptomatic therapy.
+If necessary, medications are prescribed to reduce excess blood acidity, medications to normalize cholesterol levels, as well as vitamin complexes containing B and C vitamins and other symptomatic therapy.

-Treatment of thick blood in women is to normalize hormonal levels, eliminate concomitant pathologies.
-With an abnormal increase in lipid levels and "bad" cholesterol, men and women are prescribed lipid-lowering drugs, adjust their diet and lifestyle.
+Treatment of thick blood in women consists in normalizing hormonal levels, eliminating concomitant pathologies.
+With an abnormal increase in the level of lipids and "bad" cholesterol, men and women are prescribed lipid-lowering drugs, adjust the diet and lifestyle.

-Doctors advise to monitor the sufficient intake of fluid in the body.
-Do not replace pure water with coffee, tea or sugary carbonated drinks.
-It is filtered or mineral water without gas that helps to maintain the balance necessary for normal blood flow.
-This is a powerful means of preventing thrombosis and blood clotting.
-The daily daily norm is at least 1.5-2 liters of liquid.
+Doctors advise to monitor sufficient intake of fluid in the body.
+Don't substitute coffee, tea, or sugary sodas for clean water.
+It is filtered or mineral water without gas that helps maintain the balance necessary for normal blood flow.
+It is a powerful means of preventing blood clots and blood clots.
+The daily daily allowance is at least 1.5-2 liters of liquid.

 Be sure to watch your diet.
-From the diet should be excluded foods that contribute to thickening of the blood.
+Foods that contribute to blood thickening should be excluded from the diet.
 In this list:

 • rich meat broths;